sylphlab/zen-coder/memory-bank/activeContext.md

 - **Dependencies/Setup:** Integrated Vite, Preact, UnoCSS, wouter, etc.
 - **UI Navigation:** Finalized navigation using settings icon in `HeaderControls` and back button in `SettingPage`, removing top nav bar.
 Routing handled by `wouter` with `<Switch>`.
 - **Multi-Chat Architecture:** Storing chat sessions (`ChatSession[]`) including history and config per chat in `workspaceState`.
 Backend services and handlers updated to operate based on `chatId`.
 Frontend manages `chatSessions` state and `activeChatId`.
 - **Model ID Handling:** Corrected system to use separate `providerId` and `modelId` fields, removing the previous combined `providerId:modelName` format.
-Updated types, components, and handlers accordingly.
+Fixed callback signature mismatch in `app.tsx` that was causing selection resets.
 - **Tool Enablement Storage:** All tool enablement statuses (standard and MCP) are stored uniformly in `globalState` under the `toolEnabledStatus` key. `SetToolEnabledHandler` writes to this key, and `aiService` reads from it.
 - **MCP Tool Identifier:** Standardized on `mcp_serverName_toolName` format for identifying MCP tools when interacting with the AI and storing/retrieving enablement status from `globalState`.
 - **Message Actions:** Added copy/delete functionality per message bubble in `MessagesArea.tsx`, implemented handlers in `app.tsx`, and added backend support via `DeleteMessageHandler` and `HistoryManager`.
 Removed the global clear chat button from `HeaderControls.tsx`.